The best multi-factor authentication (MFA) solutions for Active Directory

 Ryan Olson - Technology Specialist at Shift Technologies

-A European Ministry of Defense was looking for an on-premise MFA solution that aligned with their national and NATO requirements.
-The solution had to be easy to configure with their existing AD infrastructure and allow remote enrollment to integrate with their automated mission deployments.
+A European Ministry of Defense was looking for an on-premise MFA solution.
+It needed to align with national and NATO access control requirements.
+The solution needed to be easy to configure with their existing AD infrastructure.
+It also should allow remote MFA enrollment to integrate with their automated mission deployments.

-Ultimately, the Ministry of Defense chose UserLock to provide robust security for their many classified networks and admin accounts.
-UserLock’s capabilities meets the Ministry of Defense’s national and NATO security standards and performs well in their dynamic mission environment.
-As a result, the Ministry of Defense relies on UserLock to deliver strong MFA to safeguard their networks.
+The Ministry of Defense chose UserLock to deploy MFA and access security for their classified networks and admin accounts.
+UserLock meets national and NATO security standards and performs well in a dynamic mission environment.
+Today, the Ministry of Defense relies on UserLock to safeguard their networks with strong, on-premises MFA.

 “We’d recommend UserLock to other government institutions or organizations that cannot be connected to the cloud.”